JustinValentine/Rubiks-Cube-Solver/README.md

 ## General Info
 ![alt text](https://github.com/JustinValentine/RubiksCube/blob/main/Images/Solve.gif)
+###How To Use:
+- To preforme a turn, type 'x0n', y0n', or 'z0n' into the move entry box, n is a number between 0 and the size of the cube-1

 ### Cube Data Structure:
 The state of the cube is represented as a list of nxn arrays.
 Where each instance of this list is a face on the cube, and each array element is a number from 0-5.
 The color of a piece is defined by the following map:
 Color | Number